 There are several locations in the Park where you can rent sea kayaks/canoes.
 The most popular place to rent is at the selling point near Mali Most (Small Bridge).

 If you are staying on Mljet Island for a longer period, check with your host where is the nearest place to rent a kayak.
 It may be close to your accommodation.

 The kayaks are available for one hour to six hours.

 Kayaking to St Mary Island

-Visiting St Mary Island by kayak is easy.
+The sea is always calm what makes visiting St Mary Island by kayak easy.
 This route is very popular and many people are paddling to and from the islet.

-It will take you about 30 minutes to paddle there from Mali Most or Pristanište.
-The sea is calm and paddling to the islet is doable most of the time.
+You’ll need about 30 minutes to paddle from Mali Most or Pristanište to the islet.
 The important thing is to take your sunscreen, water, and hat as sunray reflections from the water are very strong.
 On the St Mary Island, you can have a coffee or refreshment.
 On your way back you can stop in any place you like to have a swim or just a quick dip if you feel like.

 There are many hiking trails all over the island.
 There is also a 43 km long hiking trail that is split into 4 shorter routes:

 Walking Route 1: Pomena to Goveđari (It takes approx 5 hours of walking.)